leogalaxy0603/LLM-Parallel-SO-for-KELM/README.md

 Accepted by **IEEE Transactions on Industry Applications**.

+**Good news** This paper have been early access in https://ieeexplore.ieee.org/document/11644848.

 ## Overview

 This project provides a standalone implementation of **LLM-Parallel SO**, a parallel snake-optimizer-style method with optional LLM-enhanced cross-population communication.